Churchill Insurance: Controversy

 In January 2012, Churchill, along with sister company Direct Line, was fined £2.17m by the Financial Services Authority after being found guilty of altering complaints files.

-In February 2013, Churchill received media attention after it appealed a High Court of Justice judgement in the case of Bethany Probert, who, in 2009 when she was 13 years old, was hit by a car driven by one of the insurer's customers whilst walking along a country lane.
+In February 2013, Churchill received media attention after it appealed against a High Court of Justice judgement in the case of Bethany Probert, who, in 2009 when she was 13 years old, was hit by a car driven by one of the insurer's customers whilst walking along a country lane.
 The company eventually paid 90% of the claim.
 Mrs Twyman, 51, said: "Before the accident, Bethany was just a normal teenager.
 She was a very bright kid A* student - who loved being outside.
 Since the crash, Bethany has suffered numerous problems, including memory loss, balance problems, and seizures.
 She uses a wheelchair some of the time.